 Diversification and presence in the international market are the two important strategies in past years and reasons for the success of the company.
 It is worth mentioning that Tesco is still dependent on UK market with a 27.7% share in the UK grocery market.

 Consumers shopping trend are constantly changing over time.
 People have tough schedules and want same day and fast delivery with a flexible goods return policy.
 They prefer one-stop shopping.
 Tesco is relying on UK customers and must understand and provide the services to meet these issues.

 The demand for goods and services is related to the consumer beliefs and attitudes which is another focused issue.

-Obesity is another issue in the in society and customers are more concern about their health.
+Obesity is another issue in society and customers are more concern about their health.
 Tesco must consider changing behavior and demand for organic food.